HustLeaks/RSDKv5-Decompilation/BUILDING.md

 # Building an ISO

 ### Important Notice
 Here you will learn how to assemble an image (disc) of sonic mania.
 Thus, not having the need to run it internally in multiman, but as a normal playstation 3 game.
 The processes can be a bit complex for beginners as it was for me.
-But I left all the boring parts ready in the ```CreateISO``` folder.
+But I left all the boring parts ready in the ```BuildingISO``` folder.
 Make a calm reading and with enough attention, to finish the procedures and so you can assemble a functional image.
 Please do not skip steps.
 For they are all important.

 * All procedures are performed through windows, if you are using another operating system, research how to use the necessary tools in your operating system.